deepflowio/docs/translate/translated/05-features/04-continuous-profiling/02-configuration.md

 The meanings of the above configurations are as follows:

 - **disabled**: Default is False, indicating the feature is enabled.
-- **frequency**: Sampling frequency, default 99 approximately represents a 10ms sampling period.
+- **frequency**: Sampling frequency, default is 99, which approximately represents a 10ms sampling period.
 It is not recommended to set it to an integer multiple of 10 to avoid synchronization with the program's runtime or scheduling clock.
 - **cpu**: Default is 0, indicating that the data collected on a host is not distinguished by CPU.
 When set to 1, the data will be aggregated by CPU ID.
-- **regex**: Regular expression for the process names to enable OnCPU Profiling.
+- **regex**: Regular expression for the process names to enable On-CPU Profiling.
 - **java-symbol-file-refresh-default-interval**: Refresh interval for Java symbol files to avoid high-frequency refreshes.
 - **java-symbol-file-max-space-limit**: To prevent Java symbol files from occupying too much `/tmp` space.

-# eBPF OffCPU Profiling
+# eBPF Off-CPU Profiling

-eBPF OffCPU Profiling (Enterprise Edition only) is enabled by default, but you need to specify the list of processes to enable by modifying `static_config.ebpf.off-cpu-profile.regex`.
+eBPF Off-CPU Profiling (Enterprise Edition only) is enabled by default, but you need to specify the list of processes to be enabled by modifying `static_config.ebpf.off-cpu-profile.regex`.
 By default, it is only enabled for processes whose names start with `deepflow-`.
 The configuration parameters supported by the Agent are as follows:

 ```yaml
 static_config: